Lucuma multiflora

 Lucuma multiflora is a plant in the family Sapotaceae of the order Ericales.
 Its English common name is bullytree.
 Its Spanish common names include jácana, ácana, acana, hacana, or jacana.
 It is native to North and South America.
 The plant is common in the Toro Negro State Forest.

-It can grow from 40–90 feet high and from 2–3 feet in diameter.
+It grows to 40–90 feet in hight and 2–3 feet in diameter.
 It yields very good timber that can be used for mill rollers, frames, furniture, and house building.
-Acana wood is light colored, fine and straight grained, hard, very heavy, strong, durable, and can be polished to shine.
-The pores are small and arranged in radial rows.
-Pith rays narrow and indistinct.
+Acana wood is light-colored, fine- and straight-grained, hard, very heavy, strong, and durable, and can be polished to a shine.
+The pores are small and arranged in radial rows, and the pith rays narrow and indistinct.

-A similar definition of the Acana tree is given by Constantino Suarez in his Diccionario de voces Cubanas as; wild indigenous tree with a straight trunk that grows to 10 meters with coriaceous rigid oval leaves which produces a nutritious fruit smaller than the zapote, and whose wood is valued in Cuba for rustic houses and ship building because of the wood's durability and hardness, qualities enhanced by its sonority, weight, and beautiful reddish color.
+A similar definition of the acana tree is given by Constantino Suarez in his Diccionario de voces Cubanas, as a wild tree with a straight trunk that grows to 10 meters, with coriaceous rigid oval leaves, which produces a nutritious fruit smaller than the zapote, and whose wood is valued in Cuba for rustic houses and ship building because of the wood's durability and hardness, qualities enhanced by its sonority, weight, and beautiful reddish color.